Health Insurance in Cambodia: What You Need to Know in 2025

 Although medical evacuation is optional, it’s highly recommended to opt for it.

-It doesn’t significantly increase the premium price but it can be a life saver.
+It doesn’t significantly increase the premium price and can be a life saver.

 Because of the questionable health care quality in Cambodia, you might need an airlift to get treatment in a hospital in nearby Thailand instead.